ora0600/confluent-cdc-workshop/terraform/gcp/ccloud-cluster/README.md

 > [!TIP]
 > All the keys are important if you would like to create own clients.
 E.g. testing the End-to-End Client Encryption or play with own clients

 The deployment via terraform generates the variable values for all subsequent services, particularly the DB compute services, which are stored in the `.gcp_env` and `.ccloud_env` files.
+The generation is done by `ccloud-cluster/00_create_client.properties.sh` shell script.

-* for Oracle XE 21c DB Compute services and all variables we need to create the service.
+* for Oracle XE 21c DB Compute services with all parameters we need to create this DB service.
 Execute `cat ../oraclexe21c/.gcp_env`.
-* for mysql and PosterGreSQL DB compute Service and all variables we need to create the service.
+* for mysql and PosterGreSQL DB compute Service with all variables or parameters we need to create the service.
 Execute `cat ../mysql_postgres/.gcp_env`.
 * for Google Storage service setup `cat ../gcp-storage/.gcp_env`
 * for Bigquery service setup `cat ../gcp-bigquerry/.gcp_env`
 * for Salesforce connector setup `cat ../ccloud-source-salesforce-cdc-connector/.ccloud_env`